sebwolf-de/UQ-SeisSol/flow.md

 #### Notes about the parameter files
 1. [YAML configuration file](https://github.com/sebwolf-de/UQ-SeisSol/blob/main/example/uq.yaml)
     - `SeisSolBinary` specifies the name of the SeisSol binary.
-    - `ParametersFile` specifies the root of the parameters file name that SeisSol is run with (this is currently hardcoded to `parameters_0.par`, `parameters_1.par`, `parameters_2.par`).
-The root has `_(Index Number).par` added to it.
-This means that you should have multiple parameters file (one for each index).
-This is to specify parameter files that have a finer mesh for the higher index numbers.
     - `MaterialFileTemplate` specifies the name of the [template file](https://github.com/sebwolf-de/UQ-SeisSol/blob/main/example/material_template.yaml) for your material parameters.
 What `UQ-SeisSol` does is to replace all the parameter values in the template file that have the format `@parameter_name@` with the candidate sample.
 The number of `@parameter_name@` tags inside this file must match the number (and names) of the initial values given in `InitialParameters`.
     - `InitialParameters` specifies the initial values for each of the material parameters.
     - `ObservationDirectory` specifies the directory where the observation receivers can be parsed from.